Kalaiyar Kovil: Temple structure

 A lofty Rajagopuram (150 feet) and an imposing Teppakkulam tank (with a mandapam) named Aanai madu adorn this shrine.
 Airavatam the elephant of Indra is said to have created this tank.
 There are three shrines in this temple associated with the three functions of creation, preservation and completion.
+Maruthu Pandiyars built a big wall like a place around the temple to safe guard the temple but it was demolished by the Britishers during the war, Colonel James Welsh wrote all the details and drawing of the castle in his book Military Reminiscences 2.
 The presiding deity Lord shiva is called as Kaaleeshwarar, Someshwarar, Sundareshwarar and the Ambal his consort mother Parvati is called as Swarnambikai, Soundara Nayaki, Meenakshi.
 Additional to that there are three separate shrines for both the male and female deities of famous Shiva temples in a mandapam outside the shrine.

 Seat of kings

 Kalaiyarkoil was the seat of the kings from very early days.
-King Vengai Marban ruled over this area during Sangam period.
-It was the stronghold of rulers of Sivangangai.
-It was also the seat of the freedom fighters like Muthu Vatuka Natha Thevar and Maruthu brothers.
+King Vengai Marban ruled over this area Sangam period It was the stronghold of rulers of Sivangangai.
+It was also the seat of the sivaganga rulers like Muthu Vatuka Natha Thevar and Maruthu brothers.

 Legend

 KaliDevi fought against chandasuran at kalayarkovil.
 She prayed the kaleeswarar lingam and joined hands with saptha mathargal and won the battle.
 That is why the place is named as kalipuram.